DataHubz/cse-registry/CONTRIBUTING.md

 Thank you for your interest in contributing to the **Compliance Signal Enumeration (CSE)** project.

+CSE is **open to the public** and **stewarded by [DataHubz](https://www.datahubz.com/)**.
+Community contributions are welcome and encouraged.
+DataHubz maintains editorial control over what gets merged to ensure quality, consistency, and long-term stability.

 This document provides guidelines for contributing to the specification, registry, and supporting materials.

 ## Before Contributing